intel-analytics/ipex-llm/docker/llm/finetune/lora/cpu/README.md

 ### 2. Download Image, Base Model and Finetuning Data

-Follow [here](https://github.com/intel-analytics/BigDL/tree/main/docker/llm/finetune/lora/docker#prepare-bigdl-image-for-lora-finetuning) to prepare BigDL Lora Finetuning image in your cluster.
+Follow [here](https://github.com/intel-analytics/IPEX-LLM/tree/main/docker/llm/finetune/lora/docker#prepare-ipex-llm-image-for-lora-finetuning) to prepare IPEX-LLM Lora Finetuning image in your cluster.

 As finetuning is from a base model, first download [Llama2-7b model from the public download site of Hugging Face](https://huggingface.co/meta-llama/Llama-2-7b).
 Then, download [cleaned alpaca data](https://raw.githubusercontent.com/tloen/alpaca-lora/main/alpaca_data_cleaned_archive.json), which contains all kinds of general knowledge and has already been cleaned.
 Next, move the downloaded files to a shared directory on your NFS server.